 Next Bucks coach; Doc Rivers close to signing agreement with team: report

+MILWAUKEE - While the Milwaukee Bucks are not officially addressing who their next head coach will be, the fans are.

-MILWAUKEE - Doc Rivers is finalizing a deal to take over as the Milwaukee Bucks coach a day after the firing of Adrian Griffin, a person with knowledge of the negotiations told The Associated Press on Wednesday.
+Doc Rivers is finalizing a deal to take over as the coach a day after the firing of Adrian Griffin, a person with knowledge of the negotiations told The Associated Press on Wednesday.

 Rivers and the Bucks were still negotiating on Wednesday, according to the person who spoke to the AP on condition of anonymity because no contract had been completed.

-ESPN, where Rivers has worked this season an analyst, reported that Rivers has agreed to a deal in principle.

-Interim coach Joe Prunty will coach the Bucks on Wednesday night when they host the Cleveland Cavaliers.
+Interim coach Joe Prunty coached the team on Wednesday, who played the Cleveland Cavaliers.

-The Bucks fired Griffin on Tuesday despite owning a 30-13 record that matches the Oklahoma City Thunder and Minnesota Timberwolves for the second-best mark in the league.
-Milwaukee is 3 1/2 games behind the Boston Celtics in the Eastern Conference standings.
+"You have star power with the Milwaukee Bucks, with Dame, Giannis and the rest of the crew," Bucks fan Troy Johnson said.
+"I'm glad they made the change right now."

 RELATED: Check out the new and improved FOX Sports app